hallowichig0/acf-slick-slider/readme.txt

 * Add multiple flexible slider.
 * Add multiple photos for each slider fields.
 * Assign your fields to multiple edit pages (via shortcodes)
-* Option to enable arrows and dots.
+* Option to enable arrows, dots and autoplay.
+* Option to adjust autoplay speed and animation speed.
 * Option to limit the characters of image caption.

 = Note =